Australia 1-800 316 962 | New Zealand 0800 218 020

 There is no special electrical wiring required.
 Simply connect the wires using the easy-to-follow installation steps and finally plug the sauna into a standard wall socket.

 Yes all of our models can be used outdoors.
-However some protection from the elements is recommended.
+However good protection from direct rainfall is required.
 The Sauna will also need to be protected by one of our canvas covers.

 Saunas placed outside without a Canvas cover are not covered by our Lifetime Warranty.